onqtam/headjack/docs/why/2_SYSTEM.md

 quote goes here: power of gods but not the wisdom

 > "Every time that the foundations started to shake, we’ve consistently chosen “more of the same.”
 The result is that we’ve been living in an increasingly delusional systemic environment." - [Situational Assessment 2015, by Jordan Hall](https://medium.com/deep-code/situational-assessment-2015-91222a66c834#:~:text=every%20time%20that%20the%20foundations%20started%20to%20shake%2C%20we%E2%80%99ve%20consistently%20chosen%20%E2%80%9Cmore%20of%20the%20same.%E2%80%9D%20The%20result%20is%20that%20we%E2%80%99ve%20been%20living%20in%20an%20increasingly%20delusional%20systemic%20environment.)

+> "Either we learn to live together in full cooperation or we will cause our own extinction." - [Jacque Fresco](https://www.goodreads.com/quotes/7322215-either-we-learn-to-live-together-in-full-cooperation-or)